 The Audit Committee is appointed by the Board to assist the Board in monitoring the integrity of the Company's financial reporting process and internal controls and the independence and performance of the independent auditors.
 The Audit Committee has three directors, each considered independent under the New York Stock Exchange's listing standards.
 The Audit Committee acts under a written charter adopted by the Board.
-The Audit Committee Charter is attached to this proxy statement as Appendix A.

-The 2000 financial statements, which were prepared under accounting principles generally accepted in the United States of America, have been approved by the Board at the recommendation of the Audit Committee.
+principles generally accepted in the United States of America, have been approved by the Board at the recommendation of the Audit Committee.
 The Audit Committee reviews the quarterly and annual financial results with management and the Company's independent auditors.
 The Audit Committee has discussed with the independent auditors and received confirmation from the independent auditors of their independence as required under applicable standards for auditors of public companies and has discussed the matters required to be discussed by Statement on Auditing Standards No. 61.
-The Audit Committee has recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K. The following is a summary of the fees paid to the independent auditors for fiscal year 2000:
+The Audit Committee has recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K. The following is a summary of the fees paid to the independent auditors for fiscal year 2001: